dipy/dipy/doc/theory/dicom_orientation.rst

 the orientation information to tell us where the slices are in space, and therefore, what order they should have.

-To do this sorting, we need something that is proportional, at least, to the $z$ voxel coordinate for the slice.
+To do this sorting, we need something that is proportional, plus a constant, to the $z$ voxel coordinate for the slice.

 Consider the case where we have a set of slices, of unknown order, from the same volume.